Then Jesus went with his disciples to a place called Gethsemane, and he said to them, "Sit here while I go over there and pray." (Matthew 26:36)

 He is that Person we know deep inside is "out there for us."

-So how do we get re-acquainted with the Supreme Being?
+So how do we get re-acquainted with this Supreme Being?
 This has been detailed by many ancient spiritual teachers, including Jesus.
 We can reach out to God at any time through prayer, as Jesus is showing us here.
-We can recite, sing and praise God's Holy Names.
+We can praise God, in song and recitation.

 We can also make offerings to God.
-Before we eat, we can offer our food to Him.
+Before we eat, we can offer our food to Him - as Jesus did (which was mistranslated as "gave thanks").